Are you interested in a career in pharmaceuticals? Read on to learn about the best pharmacy schools in the US.

 The PharmD program at the University of Minnesota can also be found in many dual degree programs, such as:

-The variety of PharmD programs at the University of Minnesota makes it a great choice for those that have multiple interests.
+The variety of PharmD programs at the University of Minnesota makes it a great choice for those who have multiple interests.

 Other programs within the College of Pharmacy at the University of Minnesota include: